jillmccarthy/eyo_accuracy/README.md

 **Next I grouped the participants by genetic mutation.
 There are 3 main genetic mutations which cause FTD.
 You can see that the association varies by gene.**
 C9orf72 has the best association, GRN the worst.
-MAPT falls in between (this group is limited by the small sample size - MAPT is the least common of the three mutations)
+MAPT falls in between (this group is limited by the small sample size - MAPT is the least common of the three mutations).

 ![Histograms and scatterplots of symptomatic participants by gene](/eyo_gene.png)